Steinhaus912/Test-absatz/Roadmap.md

-## v1.1.x (current version)
+## v2.0.x (current version)

+* Option to exclude files from the menu based on user input
+* Extended validation for the user input
+* Simplified CLI interface - modifier updates
+* Persisting all the configuration options between executions

+## v1.1.x

-* Support to black list pages to skip them from the menu
+* Support to blacklist pages to skip them from the menu
 * List of text substitution in items name (ex: _End to end tests_ to _End-to-end tests_)

 ## Implemented